JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Services.md

 The most easy way is to hold your service with a strong reference into a long-living object like a top-level*Model*.

+Any service listening a WaveType will be retained by Notifier so it will not be elligible for garbage colelction.

 <span style="text-decoration: underline;">Short UML Diagram:</span>

 <div class="uml">